TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-07-26-why-is-your-company-losing-money-by-not-open-sourcing-1-hiring.md

     Go Open-source!

     Did you miss my talk on [PHPPrague 2018](https://phpprague.cz) Conference about this topic?
 Read this post.
-tweet: "New Post on my Blog: Why is Your Company Losing Money by not #OpenSourcing: 1.
-Hiring #hr"
 tweet_image: "/assets/images/posts/2018/open-source-money/contributors.gif"
 ---